My finances, my projects, my life

 At the end of the lease, ownership of the land and the property reverts to the landlord without consideration for the tenant, unless otherwise stipulated in the contract.
 The landlord may agree to extend the contract, but is under no obligation to do so.
 There is no tacit renewal of the lease contract.

-An emphyteutic lease may not be terminated early without the mutual agreement of the parties, except where one of the parties fails to meet its obligations under the contract.
+An emphyteutic lease may not be terminated early without the mutual agreement of the parties.
 The law provides for three situations in which this kind of long-term lease may be terminated:

 • confusion, i.e. when the landlord and the tenant become the same person (for example if the tenant inherits the property),